Get in touch

 On 7 February 2018, David Walsh, chairman of Men's Voices Ireland, was interviewed on Cork 96FM.
 The subject under discussion was 'consent classes' to combat 'rape culture.'

-On 12 January 2018 David Walsh, chairman of Men's Voices Ireland, was interviewed by Joe Carey of Limerick Today FM.
+On 12 January 2018 David Walsh, chairman of Men's Voices Ireland, was interviewed by Joe Nash of Limerick Today FM.
 The subject under discussion was the rights of unmarried fathers in Ireland.